renuka-venkataramani/Renuka_Venkataramani_final_project/README.md

 ### Final:

-1. plots and tables are stored in final directory.
-The relevant python files are located in the same directory
+1. plots.py and tables.py are stored in final directory.
+The relevant task files are located in the same directory

 ### Task:

-1. Task file is written for each and every steps
+1. Task file is written for each and every directory

 ### Test: